Doing Business in a Different Way in the Wake of COVID-19

 Unemployment Insurance (UI):

-The Illinois Department of Economic Security (IDES) has announced updated filing procedures, due to high volume here (opens in a new window).
+The Illinois Department of Employment Security (IDES) has announced updated filing procedures, due to high volume here (opens in a new window).

 Learn about changes to payment and collection policies related to utility debt as a result of COVID-19.
 Several utility companies have announced plans to maintain services and waive late payment fees.
 Learn more here (opens in a new window).